Vyral/base-template/_posts/2020-03-23-why-you-need-the-right-mortgage-lender.md

 {% include youtube.html %}

 <center><em>The spring real estate market has been happening for a few months now.
-Matt Nader joined us to talk about how he’s helping.</em></center>
+Matt Nader joined us to talk about how he&rsquo;s helping.</em></center>

 <br>Matt Nader of First Home Mortgage joined us recently to talk about our real estate market and where it’s headed.